Improved Bug Localization with AI Agents Leveraging Hypothesis and Dynamic Cognition: Related Work

-Traditional bug localization methods fall into two categories: spectra-based and Information Retrieval (IR)-based~\cite{ir_bug_localization1}.
-Spectra-based approaches rely on execution traces and test cases, making them resource-intensive and often impractical~\cite{spectra1, spectra2}.
+\textbf{IR and Bug Localization.} Traditional bug localization methods fall into two categories: spectra-based and Information Retrieval (IR)-based~\cite{ir_bug_localization1}.
+Spectra-based approaches rely on execution traces and test cases, making them resource-intensive and often impractical~\cite{spectra2}.
 On the other hand, IR-based methods treat bug localization as a retrieval task and rely on the textual similarity between bug reports and source code to identify buggy documents.

 Early IR-based techniques used the Vector Space Model (VSM)~\cite{vector_space_model}.
 Later work refined these approaches with contextual cues such as bug resolution history, code changes, and version metadata~\cite{saha2014effectiveness_bug_rep_history, wen2016locus, sisman2012incorporating}.
 Saha et al.~\cite{saha_bleuir} enhanced retrieval using structured features via the Indri engine~\cite{Indri}, while BugLocator~\cite{ir_localization_lda_buglocator} combined rVSM scores with bug-fix history.
 AmaLgam and AmaLgam+~\cite{ir_ml_amalgam, wang_amalgam+} integrated multiple IR techniques (e.g., BLUiR, BugLocator) with stack traces and version or reporter history.
 Advanced models like LSI and LDA~\cite{ir_localization_lda_buglocator, ir_bug_localization4} capture latent topics to address vocabulary mismatch; however, their performance remains comparable to simpler VSM-based approaches~\cite{bench4bl}.